 TCP has better congestion control than UDP (which has none).
-On a very congested network, UDP packets are the first packets that are dropped.
-This means that if NFS is writing data (in 8K chunks) all of that 8K must be retransmitted over UDP.
-Because of TCP's reliability, only parts of that 8K data are transmitted at a time.
+On a very congested network, UDP packets are the first types of packet that are dropped.
+Which means if NFS is writing data (in 8K chunks) all of that 8K has to retransmitted.
+With TCP because of its reliability, one parts of that 8K data is transmitted at a time.

 Error detection.
-When a TCP connection breaks (due to the server being unavailable) the client stops sending data and restarts the connection process once the server becomes available.
-With UDP, since it's connection-less, the client continues to pound the network with data until the server reestablishes a connection.
+When a tcp connection breaks (due to the server going down) the client stops sending data and starts the reconnection process.
+With UDP, since its connection-less, the client continue to pound the network with data until server comes up.

 The main disadvantage is that there is a very small performance hit due to the overhead associated with the TCP protocol.

 The Red Hat Enterprise Linux 3 kernel provides ACL support for the ext3 file system and ext3 file systems mounted with the NFS or Samba protocols.
 Thus, if an ext3 file system has ACLs enabled for it and is NFS exported, if the NFS client can read ACLs, they are used by the NFS client as well.

 For more information about mounting NFS file systems with ACLs, refer to Chapter 8 Access Control Lists.